-Mark McLaughlin looks at when preparing to carry on a trade can count towards a company’s two-year trading requirement for business asset disposal relief purposes.
+Mark McLaughlin looks at the trading requirement for capital gains tax business asset disposal relief purposes.

 A company is a separate legal entity, distinct from the shareholders that own it.
 Consequently, if the directors and shareholders want to use the profits made by the company for their personal use, they will need to extract those profits first.
 There are various ways in which this can be done; some are more tax-efficient than others.